 Some industries are recession-proof.
 Regardless of the global situation, people will always purchase vehicles.
 They may change their budget or hold onto their existing car for longer, but there will always be a basic need for transportation.

 Starting a car dealership is an excellent opportunity for those who have a passion for sales, knowledge of cars and the desire to own a business.
-Here are six essential tips for starting a car dealership.
+Here are six essential tips by the Automotive consulting firm for starting a car dealership.

 Create a Business Plan